zinob/mybash/README.md

 ## ifind the universal insensitive finder
-It finds things like i expect it to work. ifind foo  searches for *foo* in PWD ifind .. foo searches for *foo* in one directory below PWD
+It finds things like i expect it to work. ifind foo  searches for *foo* in the current directory (and decendants) ifind .. foo searches for *foo* in one directory above the current

 ## mk: Make in parent folders
-mk tries to make things upwards cd to parent directory untill it finds a Make file, then it runs make with the argument sent to mk ie mk build-all will cd .. untill it finds a file called Makefile, then it will run make build-all  or untill it hits /
+mk tries to make things upwards cd to parent directory untill it finds a Make file, then it runs make with the argument sent to mk ie mk build-all will cd .. untill it finds a file called Makefile, then it will run make build-all if it hits the root-directory / it will print an error